fiveai/lot-benchmark-results/README.md

-# SHM on ROS
+# LOT Benchmarks Results

-This repository contains supplementary material for the paper "Smart Pointers and Shared Memory Synchronisation for Efficient Inter-process Communication in ROS on an Autonomous Vehicle".
+This repository contains supplementary material for the paper _Smart Pointers and Shared Memory Synchronisation for Efficient Inter-process Communication in ROS on an Autonomous Vehicle_.

 The full resolution pictures used throughout the paper can be found under the [figures](./figures) folder, whilst the underlying raw data is stored under the [data/core2](./data/core2) folder.
+The C++ source code is stored in [ros_comm](https://github.com/fiveai/ros_comm) repository on [lot branch](https://github.com/fiveai/ros_comm/tree/lot).

 The configuration of each use case has been embedded into the name of the file, e.g.
 `sub1_shm_1p1s_same_docker_1024x1024_pool0_Hz30_count2000.txt` designates a test case where the SHM transport has been